A-R-R-A FRAMEWORK (2012–2026)

 On origin, recognition, and lineage

-The A-R-R-A mark is intentionally reduced: a bounded field with a central point.
-It anchors the framework’s logic-expression is acknowledged, dignity is preserved, roots are understood, and ethical alignment is chosen.
+The A-R-R-A mark is intentionally reduced: a bounded field with a central point - a widely-used symbolic structure adopted to express the framework's logic.
+Expression is acknowledged, dignity is preserved, roots are understood, and ethical alignment is chosen.

 Red is used sparingly as a marker of lineage: embodied knowledge, ancestral continuity, and practice-based transmission across generations.